|See if you qualify & create account!|

 The state of Kentucky has unique divorce laws for people who wish to terminate their marriage.

-Residency Requirements: In order to file for a Dissolution of Marriage in Kentucky, you or your spouse must meet the strict residency requirements.
+Residency Requirements: In order to file for divorce in Kentucky, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 Court may enter decree of dissolution or separation.
 (1) The Circuit Court shall enter a decree of dissolution of marriage if: (a) The court finds that one (1) of the parties, at the time the action was commenced, resided in this state, or was stationed in this state while a member of the armed services, and that the residence or military presence has been maintained for 180 days next preceding the filing of the petition.